orion-pax77/EasyCRUD-Docker/README.md

 Click Save.

-🟢 STEP 4: Create Jenkins Pipeline (Pipeline Script from SCM) 🔹 1️⃣ Create New Job
+🟢 STEP 4: Create Pipeline (Pipeline Script from SCM)
+🔹 1️⃣ Create New Job

 Click New Item